Commander-in-chief: Dominican Republic

 According to the Constitution, Article 128, Section II, Title IV, the president is the head of foreign policy, the civil administration and the commander-in-chief of the Armed Forces, the National Police and all other state's security agencies.

 Egypt

 In Egypt, the president of the Republic holds the ceremonial title of Supreme Commander of the Armed Forces.
 A member of the government, usually defence minister, is commander-in-chief of the Egyptian Armed Forces.
 The president is the only individual capable of declaring war.
 With the exception of Mohamed Morsi, who briefly served as president from 2012 to 2013, all Egyptian presidents have been former military officers.
 During the Yom Kippur War, the president played a major role at all levels of the planning of the war, and was, in a literal sense, Supreme Commander of the Armed Forces, giving direct orders to the commanders from the headquarters during the war as field marshal of the army, marshal of the air force and air defence forces and admiral of the navy.

 Eswatini

 The king of Eswatini is the commander in chief of the Umbutfo Eswatini Defence Force.

+Ethiopia

+The 1995 Constitution designates the prime minister of Ethiopia as "Commander-in-Chief of the national armed forces" in Article 74(1).